pshima/consul-snapshot/README.md

 consul-snapshot runs a small http server that can be used for consul health checks on backup state.
 Right now if the backup is older than 1 hour it will return 500s to health check requests at /health making it easy for consul health checking.
 There is no consul service registration as that is expected to be done in the nomad job spec.

-WARNING: consul-snapshot is still in early development use at your own risk.
-Do not use this in production.
+WARNING: consul-snapshot is still in early development but it is production ready with several months of production use.

 ## Installation
 Grab the binary from [Releases](https://github.com/pshima/consul-snapshot/releases)